Distribution Graph

 Graph Options

-You can set several properties for the graph, such as color and line width, in the Options pane.
+You can set a number of properties for the graph, such as color and line width, in the Options pane.

 Focus Percentiles

-Safran Risk lets you set percentiles that display information about the output distributions.
+Safran Risk lets you set percentiles that are used to display information about the output distributions.
 These can be set in the Options pane.
 The same percentiles can also be changed from the Sensitivity Analysis and the Distribution Comparison tabs.

 Graph Annotations

 There are two types of annotations that can be added to the distribution graph.
 Arrow and Curtain annotations.
-Arrow annotations visually connect a value on the x-axis to one on the y-axis; for example, they can show the probability of the deterministic value or a certain percentile.
+Arrow annotations visually connect a value on the x-axis to one on the y-axis, for example it can show the probability of the deterministic value or it can show a certain percentile.
 Curtain annotations highlight the difference between two values on the x-axis.

-To add or modify annotations, you go to the Options pane.
+To add or modify annotations you go to the Options pane.
 To add a new annotation, you click on the + to the right of Arrow Annotations or Curtain Annotations.
-To remove an annotation, click on the – next to that annotation.
-The values you can select in the From and To fields are Deterministic, Mean, and Percentiles, which you've set up under the Focus Percentiles section.
+To remove an annotation you click on the – next to that annotation.
+The values you can select in the From and To fields are Deterministic, Mean, and the Percentiles that you’ve set up under the Focus Percentiles section.

 The annotations will be shown visually in the distribution graph and as values in the information grid.